qri-io/rfcs/text/0016-revise_transform_processing.md

 ## Proposed Change:
-I think these questions point to problems with the requirement of uniform tranform function signatures, and a strict sequential call order.
-I have concerns about how these requirements will prevent us from adapting to new challenges in the future, and don't provide enough payoff to warrent keeping them around.
+I think these questions point to problems with the requirement of uniform transform function signatures, and a strict sequential call order.
+I have concerns about how these requirements will prevent us from adapting to new challenges in the future, and don't provide enough payoff to warrant keeping them around.

 Let's have more support for the basic idea that functions that have different signatures _do different things_.
 That isn't really honored here.
 It's not clear from the above example that download and transform have any predeclared order or capabilities.
 Transform functions as implemented appear to differ in name only, and the predeclared call order runs the risk of becoming arbitrary.

 To solve both of these problems, I'm proposing the following changes:
 * replace the notion of a transform function with a set of predefined _special functions_, where each function has a required signature that fits it's needs
-* replace the "chain of tranform functions" with a single function that applies programmitic changes & returns the finalized dataset
+* replace the "chain of transform functions" with a single function that applies programmitic changes & returns the finalized dataset
 * all _special functions_ accept a passed `context` object for moving state across special function calls
 * remove the requirement that the final transform function return a dataset